Mount Lawley

 An assessment of population growth drivers in Mount Lawley reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Mount Lawley's population is estimated at around 12,908 as of November 2025.
-This reflects an increase of 1,580 people (13.9%) since the 2021 Census, which reported a population of 11,328 people.
-The change is inferred from the resident population of 12,647, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 102 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,974 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Mount Lawley's growth since the 2021 census exceeded the national average (9.7%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 86.0% of overall population gains during recent periods.
+Mount Lawley's population is estimated at around 12,904 as of Feb 2026.
+This reflects an increase of 1,576 people since the 2021 Census, which reported a population of 11,328 people.
+The change is inferred from AreaSearch's estimate of 12,647 residents following examination of ABS ERP data release in June 2024 and an additional 85 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,973 persons per square kilometer, placing Mount Lawley in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 13.9% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 86.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project an above median growth for national areas, with Mount Lawley expected to grow by 1,886 persons to 2041, reflecting an increase of 11.6% in total over the 17 years.
+For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends project an above median growth for national areas, with Mount Lawley expected to grow by 1,884 persons to 2041, reflecting an increase of 11.6% over the 17 years.

 Frequently Asked Questions - Population